burcuicen/trend-vortex-backend/README.md

-# Google Trends API Documentation
+# Trend Vortex Backend Documentation

-This documentation provides an overview of the available routes for the Google Trends API.
+This project provides a Node.js service for interacting with the Google Trends API.
+It allows you to fetch various types of data such as interest over time, interest by region, daily trends, real-time trends, related queries, and related topics.

 ## Base URL